Gambas Pil Pil Tempura

 We’re embracing Japanese-Spanish fusion here with these Spanish marinated prawns fried Japanese style, served with a smokey miso aioli.

-Done in 30 minutes
+30 minutes cook

 Serves 4